0ff-set/FMLD/README.md

 # FMLD Panel

 A template fraud detection system built with SwiftUI for macOS, featuring local ML inference, real-time transaction monitoring, and comprehensive risk assessment.
+If used leave me some credit 😁.

 ## 🚀 Features